jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-040.md

   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes
 image: "/covers/philos.png"
 icon: "/icons/descartes.png"
-aliases:
+# aliases:
-  /research/descartes/philosophy/part-4/section-02b
+#   /research/descartes/philosophy/part-4/section-02b
 ---

-### 40. How this third body was reduced in size, and left some space between itself and the fourth?
+### 40. How this third body was reduced in size, and left some space between itself and the fourth

 During the daytime and summer, the Sun rarefies half of `Body D` with its light and heat.